Synthetify/synthetify-protocol/docs/docs/technical/state.md

         pub scale: u8,
     }

-  Here _val_ is the value of the decimal. _Scale_ can be interpreted as a position of a dot in decimal notation. _Val_ can be divided by 10 to the power of _scale_ to get a regular number.
+Here _val_ is the value of the decimal. _Scale_ can be interpreted as a position of the point in decimal notation. _Val_ can be divided by 10 to the power of _scale_ to get a regular number.

-  To make _Decimal_ easier to use it also contains a few methods [defined here](https://github.com/Synthetify/synthetify-protocol/blob/master/programs/exchange/src/decimal.rs).
-Simple math methods like _add_ and _div_ with their rounding up counterparts where they were needed like *mul_up*.
-It also contains few factory methods like *from_price* and *from_percent*.
+To make _Decimal_ easier to use it also contains a few methods [defined here](https://github.com/Synthetify/synthetify-protocol/blob/master/programs/exchange/src/decimal.rs), ie. simple math methods like _add_ and _div_ and their rounding up counterparts like _mul_up_.
+It also contains few factory methods like _from_price_ and _from_percent_.

-Inside SDK _Decimal_ is stored as a simple object of the following interface:
+Inside SDK, _Decimal_ is stored as a simple object of the following interface:

     interface Decimal {
         val: BN